 Poor summer weather, characterised by frequent rain, limited sunshine and temperatures well below normal, is likely to have negative impacts on agriculture (delayed maturing of crops, with poor yield and quality), forest silviculture (reduced growth rates for young planted trees), outdoor recreation (cancelled sports fixtures) and the tourist business (reduced "impulse" vacationing and short-term trips during persistent poor weather).

 (3) Abnormally mild and/or snow-deficient winters

 Thin or uncertain snow cover conditions are clearly unfavorable for traditional winter sports activities and the businesses associated with them.
-Recent relatively mild winters in 1996, 1998 and 1999 have resulted in snow depth significantly below long term normals over much of the island, with more frequent rain and thaws.
+Relatively mild winters in 1996, 1998 and 1999 resulted in snow depth significantly below long term normals over much of the island, with more frequent rain and thaws.
 Skiing and snowmobiling conditions frequently ranged from less than ideal to non-existent, particularly at lower elevations.
 An abnormally mild winter also disrupts winter logging operations.
 Heavily laden transport trucks are unable to negotiate woods roads made soft and muddy through lack of hard frost; if the problem persists, the supply of timber to pulp mills can be slowed or halted, leading to plant downtime.